 The high post is the best place to attack the 2-3 zone of RMU.
 If Windler finds success there or Mann, it will be a tough night for the Colonials.

 For Robert Morris, everyone is going to have to elevate their game alongside Anderson and Jones.
-The team might not have junior guard David Appolon because of a foot injury that he suffered against the Red Storm.
+The team might not have junior guard David Appolon because of a foot injury that he suffered against St. John’s.
 His versatility, particularly on the defensive end is an important cog in the 2-3 zone for RMU.

 If the Colonials are left with just seven active players, it will be hard for them to emerge victorious.
-St. John's was disinterested on Tuesday night, but they won't have that same luck against a veteran Belmont team at home.
-It seems like the Bruins have a little more room for error, and are razor-sharp offensively.
+SJU was disinterested on Tuesday night, but they won't have that same luck against a veteran Belmont team at home.
+It seems like the Bruins have a little more room for error in this one.

 Robert Morris always has a chance, though.
 I certainly wouldn't count them out.
 If they can get hot from the outside, and force Belmont into stretches in which they take contested jumpers, they'll certainly have a chance.
 They may need to make the game 'ugly' in order to take the Bruins out of their rhythm.

-No. 8 Robert Morris vs. No. 5 Belmont
+No. 8 Robert Morris Colonials vs. No. 5 Belmont Bruins

 Where: Curb Event Center, Nashville, TN